mariabenitocst/MWmass/README.md

 ### Content

-- The **results** folder contains the cumulative profile for the total and DM masses as a function of galactocentric distance.
+- `results/` - contains the cumulative profile for the total and DM masses as a function of galactocentric distance.
+- `figs/` - contains the figures of our paper + additional figures.

 ### Credit

 If you use this material, please don't forget to cite **Karukes et al. in prep.**
-Please cite in bundle with [Karukes et al. 2019](https://arxiv.org/abs/1901.02463)
+Please cite in bundle with [Karukes et al. 2019](https://arxiv.org/abs/1901.02463) Thanks :)

-Thanks :)